Prismatic cohomology relative to $\delta$-rings: The prismatic site

 \section{The prismatic site}

-In this first section we define a relative prismatic site.
-The cohomology of this with respect to the structure sheaf $\Oscr_\Prism$ is a version of relative prismatic cohomology which we call the \emph{site theoretic (relative) prismatic cohomology} $\Prism_{R/A}^{\s}$.
-We will see later that the site theoretic prismatic cohomology agrees on a large class of rings with the `correct' prismatic cohomology.
-We begin this paper with the site theoretic variant since it is the easiest one to understand conceptually.
+In this first section we define a relative prismatic site of a $\delta$-pair $(A,R)$.
+The cohomology of this site with respect to the structure sheaf $\Oscr_\Prism$ is a version of relative prismatic cohomology which we call the \emph{site-theoretic (relative) prismatic cohomology} $\Prism_{R/A}^{\s}$.
+We will see later that the site-theoretic prismatic cohomology agrees on a large class of rings with the `correct' prismatic cohomology.
+We begin this paper with the site-theoretic variant since it is the easiest one to understand conceptually.

 \begin{definition}[$\delta$-pairs] Let $\Pairs^\delta$ be the category consisting of $\delta$-pairs $(A,R)$ (or $A\rightarrow R$), meaning a $\delta$-ring $A$ and a commutative $A$-algebra $R$.
 The morphisms $(A,R)\rightarrow(A',R')$ consist of commutative diagrams where $A\rightarrow A'$ is a $\delta$-ring map.
 In particular, we emphasize that $R$ is not equipped with a $\delta$-ring structure, in fact it typically does not even admit a (natural) $\delta$-ring structure.
 In general, we say a $\delta$-pair is bounded, (derived) $p$-complete, or quasisyntomic if $A$ and $R$ are bounded, (derived) $p$-complete, or quasisyntomic as commutative rings. \end{definition}